Introduction and background

 Vaccination is an essential clinical service that should continue during the COVID-19 pandemic.
 The RCN guidance outlining the key principles for maintaining the national immunisation schedule has been incorporated into the information in this resource.

-It is recommended that large scale vaccination plans are developed locally and with engagement with multi-professional colleagues across the system; primary care, general practice, pharmacy, community services, care homes, school health and potentially linked to acute services for example A&E and outpatients.
+Large scale vaccination plans are being developed locally and with engagement with multi-professional colleagues across the system; primary care, general practice, pharmacy, community services, care homes, school health and potentially linked to acute services for example A&E and outpatients.
 The local population needs, infrastructure availability, service capacity and demand all need careful consideration.